run2bizdocs/docs-1/en/docs/citsmart-esp-8/additional-features/mobile-and-field-service/apps/citsmart-app-android.md

 Figure 22 - Get coordinates screen

    + Select the contract and drive.
-Once this is done, press the Get Coordinates button to perform the operation;
+Once this is done, press the "Get Coordinates" button to perform the operation;

    + Your latitude and longitude will be sent to the server (CITSmart Enterprise